 Another tip that Mark has up his sleeve?
 “Try to use the cooling-down period to your advantage.”

-In the Netherlands, once you place an offer on a house, you have three working days to change your mind and withdraw without facing any financial consequences.
+In the Netherlands, once you have signed the purchase contract, you have three working days to change your mind and withdraw without facing any financial consequences.

 While many may spend these three days wringing their hands and looking at their bank statements, Mark suggests that you put these three days to good use.